War crimes in Afghanistan: 2021 Taliban offensive

 During the first half of 2021, Taliban forces were responsible for killing 699 civilians according to United Nations Assistance Mission in Afghanistan (UNAMA) or 917 according to the Afghan Independent Human Rights Commission (AIHRC).
 The Taliban were responsible for "the vast majority" of the destruction and looting of private homes and civilian infrastructure during May and June, according to UNAMA.
 The US and other countries started to pull out remaining troops in early 2021.

-On 12 May 2021, Sohail Pardis, who had worked for 16 months as a translator for United States armed forces in Afghanistan, was beheaded by the Taliban after being taken outside of his car.
+On 12 May 2021, Sohail Pardis, who had worked for 16 months as a translator for United States Armed Forces in Afghanistan, was beheaded by the Taliban after being pulled out of his car.

 On 16 June, in Dawlat Abad, 22 unarmed Afghan Special Forces commandos were executed while attempting to surrender to Taliban forces.
 A video of the event circulated widely and was broadcast by CNN.
 Samira Hamidi of Amnesty International described the event as "the cold-blooded murder of surrendering soldiers – a war crime".
 She called for the event to be investigated as part of the International Criminal Court investigation in Afghanistan.

 In July 2021 in Kandahar, Taliban forces extrajudicially executed critics and people thought to have been members of province-level governments and their relatives.
 Patricia Gossman of HRW stated that the "Taliban commanders with oversight over such atrocities are also responsible for war crimes".
 She described the executions as "demonstrat[ing] the willingness of Taliban commanders to violently crush even the tamest criticism or objection".
 Estimates of the number of civilians arbitrarily detained in the Taliban mid-July takeover of Spin Boldak range from 380 to 900, with the number arbitrarily executed ranging from 40 to 100.

 In early July 2021 in Malestan District, Taliban forces killed civilians, looted private properties, set them on fire, and destroyed and looted shops.
 During 4–6 July 2021 in Mundarakht in Malestan District, the Taliban extrajudicially executed nine Hazaras.
 Hazaras have previously been persecuted by the Taliban.
 Three were tortured by Taliban security forces prior to their executions: Wahed Qaraman's legs and arms were broken, his hair was pulled out and he was beaten in the face; Jaffar Rahimi was severely beaten and strangled to death with his scarf; Sayed Abdul Hakim was beaten, had his arms tied and his legs shot before he was shot in the chest.
 Three were executed at a Taliban checkpoint and the other three were executed in Mundarakht.

 On 15 July 2021, photojournalist Danish Siddiqui was killed in Spin Boldak, either in crossfire between Afghan National Security Forces (ANSF) and the Taliban or by execution after being captured by the Taliban.
 His body was mutilated, leaving his face unrecognisable and tyre marks on his face and chest.